Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Improving Self-Distillation

 \textbf{iSD-T} (\textbf{T}raining-time CFG).
 To resolve the conflict from another perspective, we adopt the training-time CFG described in \cref{proof:ttcfg}.
-As proven there, the training target $\tilde v_t(x_t|x) = (1-\omega) F_{\theta^-}(x_t; t, t,\varnothing) + \omega v_t(x_t|x)$ guarantees the convergence of flow matching networks to the CFG velocity field.
+As proven there, the training target $\tilde v_t(x_t|x) = (1-\omega) F_{\theta^-}(x_t; t, t,\varnothing) + \omega v_t(x_t|x)$ leads the flow matching objective toward the CFG velocity field.
 Accordingly, we modify the flow matching objective to follow the CFG velocity, distilling the approximated velocity into flow mappings:

 where $v_\theta(x_t; t) = F_\theta(x_t; t, t, c)$.
 In this case, the network approximates the CFG velocity, and the resulting flow mappings naturally follow the CFG trajectory.
 Unlike $\mathcal L_\mathrm{iSD\text{-}U}$, the network does not compromise theoretical guarantees at $s=t$.
 We finalize our method by adopting iSD-T as the default configuration.
 The ablation studies are provided in \cref{appendix:add-expr}, and the training algorithm is described in \cref{alg:isdt-training}.